dvidelabs/poly.shell/doc/api/shell.md

   function named write taking a buffer as argument, for example:
   `var devnull = { write: function(buffer) {} };`
   Node.js WritableStreams can also be used.
 Does not capture `sudo` password prompts which are always directed to `process.stdout`.
+Is not called when `options.silent` is true.

 - `options.passwordCache`: enables sharing of passwords between multiple shells - see `Password Agents`.